Services across a lifetime

 Our school-based autism services focus on supporting students in inclusive education programs and/or transitioning students from special education to general education placements.
 Autism training and consultation services aim to build the capacity for schools and districts to independently support the social, academic, and behavioral needs of children with autism by designing interventions with the whole school in mind.

 The Vocational & Life Skills Academy, as well as our employment and social enterprise programs, are designed to maximize the independence, productivity, and quality of life of young adults and adults with ASD.
 Through ongoing education, daily living skills training, supported employment, and interest-based career and job development, individuals with autism can expand their horizons and give back to our community.
-In fact, we have placed nearly 75% of our clients with ASD into competitive employment in our community.

 View Services by Age Group